Venn diagram: History

+Venn viewed his diagrams as a pedagogical tool, analogous to verification of physical concepts through experiment.
+As an example of their applications, he noted that a three-set diagram could show the syllogism: 'All A is some B. No B is any C. Hence, no A is any C.'

-Venn himself did not use the term "Venn diagram" and referred to his invention as "Eulerian Circles".
-For example, in the opening sentence of his 1880 article Venn writes, "Schemes of diagrammatic representation have been so familiarly introduced into logical treatises during the last century or so, that many readers, even those who have made no professional study of logic, may be supposed to be acquainted with the general nature and object of such devices.
-Of these schemes one only, viz. that commonly called 'Eulerian circles,' has met with any general acceptance..."
-Lewis Carroll (Charles L. Dodgson) includes "Venn's Method of Diagrams" as well as "Euler's Method of Diagrams" in an "Appendix, Addressed to Teachers" of his book Symbolic Logic (4th edition published in 1896).
+Charles L. Dodgson (Lewis Carroll) includes "Venn's Method of Diagrams" as well as "Euler's Method of Diagrams" in an "Appendix, Addressed to Teachers" of his book Symbolic Logic (4th edition published in 1896).
 The term "Venn diagram" was later used by Clarence Irving Lewis in 1918, in his book A Survey of Symbolic Logic.

-Venn diagrams are very similar to Euler diagrams, which were invented by Leonhard Euler in the 18th century.
-Margaret Baron has noted that Leibniz (1646–1716) produced similar diagrams before Euler in the 17th century, but much of it was unpublished.
-She also observes even earlier Euler-like diagrams by Ramon Llull in the 13th Century.

 In the 20th century, Venn diagrams were further developed.
 David Wilson Henderson showed, in 1963, that the existence of an n-Venn diagram with n-fold rotational symmetry implied that n was a prime number.
 He also showed that such symmetric Venn diagrams exist when n is five or seven.
 In 2002, Peter Hamburger found symmetric Venn diagrams for n = 11 and in 2003, Griggs, Killian, and Savage showed that symmetric Venn diagrams exist for all other primes.
 These combined results show that rotationally symmetric Venn diagrams exist, if and only if n is a prime number.

 Venn diagrams and Euler diagrams were incorporated as part of instruction in set theory, as part of the new math movement in the 1960s.
 Since then, they have also been adopted in the curriculum of other fields such as reading.
+With the work of Sun-Joo Shin, Venn diagrams have been recognized as a logical system equivalent to symbolic logic.
+Similar methods were then adopted in mathematics and subsequently in computer science.

+Popular culture

+Venn diagrams have been commonly used in memes.
+At least one politician has been mocked for misusing Venn diagrams.